tempest2023/ConciseMarkDownBlog/README.md

 - Resume & Social Links
 - Modularization & Flexibile Configs
 - Update Easily (Low Code) & Version Control
-- High Accessibility
+- High Accessibility, Easy Deployment with CI/CD
 - Free 💵
 ## 🧐 How
 > Github + Markdown + React = Concise MarkDown Blog
 ### Deployment by [Github Page][7]
 > Considering my requirements, I think using **Git** and **Github** to complete the version control of my blog will be a good idea.
 Also Git is not a great barrier for non-technical people.
 In this way, a static web application can be updated easily by maintaining Gitub repository.
+I even don't need to worry about the deployment and accessibility after every upadte, because once I set the CI/CD(Github Actions) ready, the process wil be automatical and stable.

 To avoid extra server resources from my side, I use [Github Page][7] to deploy my project, a staic web application.
 It is totally free, and every github user can use it.